 Cost of News

 Year to year, our expenses are affected by major news events, particularly those that require extraordinary reporting and operational support.
-For example, when a natural disaster strikes, we must move staff and equipment into areas that lack transportation or basic communication channels in order to cover the story.
-Foreign coverage costs have increased over the years to keep pace with war on two fronts and an ever more complex international scene.
-NPR invested in coverage from Iraq and Afghanistan including reporters embedded with the U.S. military, a full-time bureau in Kabul, and coverage of the impact of war on the domestic front.
+For example, when either a natural disaster strikes or health epidemic, we must move staff and equipment into areas that lack transportation or basic communication channels in order to cover the story.
+Foreign coverage costs have increased over the years to keep pace with an ever more complex international scene.
+NPR invested in global coverage with offices throughout the world.

 Special Series and Projects

-Special series and projects are another typical investment: for example, NPR launched Planet Money, an award-winning, multi-platform explanatory journalism project focused on demystifying the economy, and an extensive series on global warming, coverage of the Olympics and presidential primaries and the general elections.
+Special series and projects are another typical investment: for example, NPR launched Planet Money, an award-winning, multi-platform explanatory journalism project focused on demystifying the economy, coverage of the Olympics and presidential primaries and the general elections.
 For all of these reasons NPR News and Engineering costs generally increase year to year.

 Published reports in Worth Magazine and Consumers Digest cited NPR as a leading U.S. nonprofit charity because of the organization's program spending efficiency, high level of private support, and outstanding public service.